Use this endpoint to send data to one or more variables of a Device

 Sending location data

-You may use the context key to send location data.
-Ubidots will automatically recognize location data when using these variable labels:
+You can use the context key to send location data.
+Ubidots automatically recognizes location data when you use these variable labels:

 positionlocationgps

-There are 3 ways to send location data:
+There are three ways to send location data:

 {